pgutierrezcf/CogniFit-Partner-Demo-Apps/README.md

 For these projects to work you must have a partner account.

 # Android Demo App - coming soon
 The Android version is coming soon.
 In the meantime you can test the SSO with Android Debug Bridge ( [adb](https://developer.android.com/studio/command-line/adb) ).
-You can issue this command to perform the SSO
+You can issue this command to perform the SSO:
 ```
 adb shell am start -a android.intent.action.VIEW -c android.intent.category.DEFAULT \
 -d 'com.cognifit.app://sso?token=TTTTTT\&clientId=CCCCCCC\&callbackUrlScheme=com.cognifit.partnerdemo' com.cognifit.app